Roasted Duck

 - Always wash citrus before you cook with it, juice it or use it for garnish in cocktails.
 Here’s how: either use a vegetable wash or squirt unscented natural hand soap in your hand and rub the orange with the soap.
 Rinse well under cold water.

-- I always use a good roasting pan with the V insert, that way the heat can circulate around the duck.
+- I always use a good roasting pan with the V rack insert, that way the heat can circulate around the duck.

 - I use a wooden skewer to hold the skin together while the duck is roasting.
 To make sure the skewer doesn’t burn and catch fire, soak it for an hour before starting the recipe.

-- You need to cut slits in the skin because duck is a fatty bird and it helps to release the fat and allows the skin to crisp up.
+- You need to cut slits in the skin because duck is a fatty bird and it helps to release the duck fat and allows the skin to crisp up.

 - Take a sharp small knife, lift the skin of the duck and cut slits in it without piercing the flesh of the duck.
 Cut slits on all sides of the duck about an inch apart, including the wings, legs and back.